probmods/probmods2/readings/01-introduction.md

 ---
 layout: exercise
-title: "Agents as probabilistic programs - readings"
+title: "Introduction - readings"
-description: "One-shot decision problems, softmax choice, and RSA."
+description: "Introduction"
 ---

 ## 1. The nature and scope of computational models